brycedrennan/imaginAIry/README.md

 ## ChangeLog

 **2.0.0**
+ - 🎉 fix: inpainted areas correlate with surrounding image, even at 100% generation strength.
+Previously if the generation strength was high enough the generated image would be uncorrelated to the rest of the surrounding image.
+It created terrible looking images.
- - feature: interactive prompt added. access by running `aimg`
+ - 🎉 feature: interactive prompt added. access by running `aimg`
- - feature: Specify advanced text based masks using boolean logic and strength modifiers.
+ - 🎉 feature: Specify advanced text based masks using boolean logic and strength modifiers.
 Mask descriptions must be lowercase.
 Keywords uppercase.
    Valid symbols: `AND`, `OR`, `NOT`, `()`, and mask strength modifier `{+0.1}` where `+` can be any of `+ - * /`.
 Single character boolean operators also work (`|`, `&`, `!`)
- - feature: apply mask edits to original files with `mask_modify_original` (on by default)
+ - 🎉 feature: apply mask edits to original files with `mask_modify_original` (on by default)
  - feature: auto-rotate images if exif data specifies to do so
+ - fix: mask boundaries are more accurate
  - fix: accept mask images in command line
  - fix: img2img algorithm was wrong and wouldn't at values close to 0 or 1